MIC-DKFZ/semantic_segmentation/config/Readme.md

 python main.py lossfunction=[wRMI, wCE, wCE, wCE] lossweight=[1, 0.5, 0.1, 0.05]  #Four outputs like OCR+MS
 ```
 Consider the number of outputs of each model for **defining the correct number of losses in the right order**.
-If the number of given lossfunctions/lossweights is higher than the number of model outputs that's no problem and only the first corresponding lossfunction/lossweight is used.
+If the number of given lossfunctions/lossweights is higher than the number of model outputs that's no problem and only the first corresponding lossfunctions/lossweights are used.
 For the supported models the number of outputs looks like this:
 - hrnet:  1 output
 - hrnet_ocr: 2 outputs *[primary, auxiliary]*